Wnewsom96/Wnewsom96/README.md

 - 👽 I’m currently building  **Unknown Options, www.theunknownoptions.com**.
 A comprehensive guide on career accessibility and apprehension.

-- 🐣 I’m currently relearning **SQL**
+- 🐣 I’m currently relearning **Python**

-- 🌱 Ask me about **tech, venture capital, and energy!**
+- 🌱 Ask me about **cybersecurity, entrepreneurship & religion!**

 - 📞 How to reach me **wnewsom32@gmail.com or info@theunknownoptions.com**

-- 📈  Currently working in Sales in Big Tech (Palo Alto Networks - Cybersecurity)
+- 📈  Currently working in Sales in Big Tech (Check Point - Cybersecurity)

 - 📒 Fun fact **I am a forever student, a blessing and a curse.
 Also I love animals, currently 5 cats and 10 chickens!
 I am also an avid foodie, my favorite types being southeast asian.**